 With approximately 90% of global search real estate, Google is the single largest search engine platform in the world and the most popular in the United States.
 When users search for a specific company, they will receive a list of search results generally accompanied by the knowledge panel.
 The knowledge panel is filled with contact information, photos, location information, reviews and other information that could be useful to potential customers.

 For most local businesses, Google is where most customers leave reviews and where most potential customers go first when checking reviews.
 For this reason, most of your review management efforts should be put into managing Google reviews.
 For more information about Google reviews and how to respond to them, check out Taking Your Review Responses Out of This World.

 While Google reviews are the biggest influencer for your customers, Yelp shouldn’t be forgotten.
 Out of the three major review platforms, Yelp is the only one designed specifically for reviews.
 Over the years, Yelp has transformed itself into its own social media community, but reviews remain at its core.

 Remember Google’s knowledge panel?
 Well, Bing has one too, but instead of showing their own version of reviews, Bing is integrated with Yelp.
 When a user types a business’s name into Bing, they’re going to see the top three reviews on Yelp.
 If your Yelp reviews are lacking, Bing users are going to see that and could potentially avoid your business.
-For example, look at this company’s knowledge panel on Google compared to Bing:

-These two knowledge panels paint two very different pictures of the company in question.
+Both Google and Yelp have knowledge panels however, these two knowledge panels paint two very different pictures of the company in question.
 There may be fewer Bing users than Google users, but studies show the average Bing user is between the ages of 45 and 54.
 This is prime homeownership age, so Bing should not be completely ignored when developing an online reputation management strategy.
 An active Yelp presence will kill two birds with one stone by catering to both Yelp and Bing users.